Overview of the Cloud Provider Interface

-The goal of the Cloud Provider Interface project is to decouple intelligence of underlying cloud infrastructure features from the core Kubernetes project.
-The out-of-tree Cloud Provider Interface provides Kubernetes with details about the infrastructure on which it has been deployed.
-When a Kubernetes node registers itself with the Kubernetes API server, it will request additional information about itself from the cloud provider.
-As of today, the CPI will provide a node object in the K8s cluster with its IP addresses and zone/region topology.
-When a node understands the topology and hierarchy of the underlying infrastructure, more intelligent application placement decisions can be made.
-Further details about how this is achieved will be covered in more detail in the CPI section.
+The Cloud Provider Interface (CPI) project decouples intelligence of underlying cloud infrastructure features from the core Kubernetes project.
+The out-of-tree CPI provides Kubernetes with details about the infrastructure on which it has been deployed.
+When a Kubernetes node registers itself with the Kubernetes API server, it requests additional information about itself from the cloud provider.
+The CPI provides the node object in the Kubernetes cluster with its IP addresses and zone/region topology.
+When the node understands the topology and hierarchy of the underlying infrastructure, more intelligent application placement decisions can be made.
+See the Cloud Provider Interface (CPI) for more details.

-The out-of-tree CPI integration connects to vCenter and maps information about your infrastructure (VMs, disks, etc) back to the Kubernetes API.
-Only the cloud-controller-manager pod is required to have a valid config file and credentials in order to connect to vCenter.
-We will discuss how to configure this provider later.
-For now, assume that the cloud-controller-manager pod has access to the confile file and credentials which allow access to vCenter.
-Again, this simplified diagram illustrates which components in your cluster should be connecting to vCenter.
+The out-of-tree CPI integration connects to vCenter Server and maps information about your infrastructure, such as VMs, disks, and so on, back to the Kubernetes API.
+Only the cloud-controller-manager pod is required to have a valid config file and credentials to connect to vCenter Server.
+The following chapters offer more information on how to configure this provider.
+For now, assume that the cloud-controller-manager pod has access to the config file and credentials that allow access to vCenter Server.
+The following simplified diagram illustrates which components in your cluster should be connecting to vCenter Server.